Frogs and posteriorties (part 2a)

 I found this chapter less applicable to education leadership however I am clear what makes a difference to staff, students and parents.

 - Visibility and accessibility (since starting this post in Dec, I wrote a post about the ‘small things’ that matter to staff.
-Repeated reminded that it is the accumulation of all the ‘small things,’ that make a difference in one-to-one professional relationships, visibility and accessibility enable these to happen)
+Repeatedly reminded that it is the accumulation of all the ‘small things,’ that make a difference in one-to-one professional relationships, visibility and accessibility enable these to happen.)

 - Quality of, and communication of, decision making